-Stick Mode: Adjusts Arc Force (0-10).
+When in Stick MMA Mode the knob will adjust Arc force 0-10.

 When the welding machine detects a sudden drop in the weld arc voltage, the machine will compensate momentarily by increasing the weld current and weld voltage.

 A higher arc force might be useful for difficult electrodes such as Cellulose.